JonathanGrossmanITC/first_steps_01_getting_started/README.md

   - HTML is used in combination with JavaScript for functionality
     -- Import scripts into your HTML using the [script tag](https://www.w3schools.com/html/html_scripts.asp) inside the HTML body at the bottom

-Self-study:

-Your assignment is to create a project folder in VS Code for your developer portfolio.
-The project folder should have inside it an `index.html` file.
-After you create a project folder and set it up in VS Code, use [W3 Schools Examples](https://www.w3schools.com/html/html_examples.asp) to create your HTML file.
-Add a title and subtitle using the [headings tags](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_basic_headings).

-Also, take this [HTML quiz](https://www.w3schools.com/html/html_quiz.asp).
-We haven't covered most of the material, but that's okay.
-You can practice looking up answers by Google searchng and also learn by looking at the answers to the quiz when you're done.